 Where 871d1656-3bb5-4cdd-96a8-cbfb969ee4e4 is the UUID associated with the snapshot.

 This image is bigger, maybe much bigger, than the original one, so I recommend you to read the post Shrinking qcow2 images explaining how to reduce the image size and allowing to use it efficiently.

-And the final step is upload the image as usual and verify that it works properly.
+And the final step is performed uploading the image as usual and verifying that it works properly.